 As you walk out after that last ride on Everest, it’s time to head to Pandora – World of Avatar for evening Extra Magic Hours.
 Now, it’s still likely to be busy (these nightly EMH make Pandora the land that’s open latest each day in all of Walt Disney World), but consider it ‘bonus time’ to experience the beautiful bioluminescent land at night.
 At the very end of Extra Magic Hours, we’d recommend jumping in line for one final banshee ride on Avatar Flight of Passage.

 That should mark the conclusion to a long (up to 15 hours!), satisfying and full day at Animal Kingdom.
 Now that Pandora – World of Avatar is open, it’s going to take most of that time to actually do everything worth doing in Animal Kingdom during the course of a single day.
-While the park was once relaxed and relatively uncrowded (especially after the 3 p.m. mass exodus), you can expect all of Animal Kingdom to be significantly busier in Summer 2017 (and beyond).
-Pack your patience!
+While the park was once relaxed and relatively uncrowded (especially after the 3 p.m. mass exodus), you can expect all of Animal Kingdom to be significantly busier for the foreseeable future.
+Even almost a year after Pandora – World of Avatar opened, wait times for both Avatar attractions can still exceed 2 hours, so pack your patience!
 If you want to experience other attractions besides those we’ve listed, make sure to check out our Animal Kingdom Park & Attractions Guide, which rates and reviews all attractions.

 What would you include in your ideal day in Disney’s Animal Kingdom?
 Have you had a chance to experience Na’vi River Journey and Avatar Flight of Passage in Pandora – World of Avatar?
 What did you think of the new land?
 If you haven’t visited Walt Disney World, what do you plan on doing during your day in Animal Kingdom?
 Any questions?
 Share your questions and thoughts in the comments!